 After SuicideWhat To Say

-For those who want to reach out to someone who has just lost a loved one to suicide here are guidelines to help.
+For those who want to reach out to someone who has just lost a loved one to suicide here are some suggestions that might help.

 - Walk gently.

 - Be aware of their needs.